yash-sharma1/docs-site/docs/faq/bsc/del.md

 The rewards will be distributed to every delegators from `bscvalidator` [smart contract](https://bscscan.com/address/0x0000000000000000000000000000000000001000) everyday.

 You can read about the details [here](../../guides/concepts/bc-staking.md)

+## When can I receive my staking rewards?

+Since validatorset info is updated every day UTC 00:00, to make some room for the error handling, we distribute the fees of day N-1 in the next breathe block (day N+1).
+Thus, after you sent delegate transaction, you will receive your first staking rewards at the second UTC 00:00.
+Afterwards, you will receive your rewards everyday at UTC 00:00.

+## When can I receive my undelegated BNB?

+Since Unbonding Period is 7 days.
+Thus, after you sent undelegate transaction, your staked BNB will not  receive any rewards since the next UTC 00:00.
+After 7 days start from the next UTC 00:00, you will receive your BNB .